-In this tutorial, you will learn everything you need to know about how to make ocean resin art on wood using various woodworking and epoxy resin art techniques.
+In this tutorial, you will learn everything you need to know about how to make resin ocean art.
+Get the woodworking and epoxy tips ocean artists use to get the best results.

-With so many resin ocean art blog posts and video tutorials out there, you are left with more questions than answers.
+With so many resin ocean art video tutorials out there, you are left with more questions than answers.

-- Which epoxy resin to use for ocean art?
+Which epoxy resin system to use for ocean art?

 Working with resin to create unique beach seascapes with ocean waves can be confusing when it comes to resin art supplies.